banner of finescrollsaw fretwork patterns

 Height Width Depth

-The following pictures have been sent by Angel Revuelta Toledano from Sevilla and they show a fantastic mirror: ¨The mirror is entirely made with a hand saw, using 0/13 blades.
+This picture has been sent by Angel Revuelta Toledano from Seville and they show a fantastic mirror: ¨The mirror is entirely made with a hand saw, using 0/13 blades.
 The wood is 4 and 7 mm plywood.
 It has taken me around two months to complete.
 The mirror is finished with clear satin varnish applied with an airbrush¨

 This picture has been kindly sent by Giuseppe Cucchiara from Italy.